Biden pardons ex-Secret Service agent, 2 others - NewsBreak

 The Republican used his pardon authority to help several political friends and allies, including former campaign chairman Paul Manafort, Republican operative Roger Stone and Charles Kushner, the father-in-law of Ivanka Trump.

-Among Trump’s final acts as president was pardoning his former chief strategist Steve Bannon and Al Pirro, the husband of Fox News host and Trump ally Jeanine Pirro.Kidd Creole convicted of manslaughter in 2017 stabbing
+Among Trump’s final acts as president was pardoning his former chief strategist Steve Bannon and Al Pirro, the husband of Fox News host and Trump ally Jeanine Pirro.Hurricane man sentenced for defrauding elderly

 Prosecutors alleged that Bannon, who had yet to stand trial when he was pardoned, had duped thousands of donors who believed their money would be used to fulfill Trump’s chief campaign promise to build a wall along the southern border.
 Instead, Bannon allegedly diverted more than $1 million, paying a salary to one campaign official and personal expenses for himself.
 Pirro was convicted in 2000 on tax charges.